raycmorgan/sqlbox/README.md

 # Node.js friendly SQL library

-SQLBox is not your typical ORM library like Sequelize, Mongoose, ActiveRecord, etc. It takes a different approach that involves simple function calls and plain (prototype free) objects.
+SQLBox is not your typical ORM library like Sequelize or Mongoose, etc. It takes a different approach that involves simple function calls and plain (prototype free) objects.
+No worrying about this — ever.

 ## Main differences

 * No class/instance method distinction, just normal node modules and functions.
-* No Joins.
-Simpler queries, easier to scale.
 * Plays very nicely with Node and the ecosystem. (strict adherence to the standards)
+* Consitent declarative syntax where possible over things like chaining.

 # State